lakshmanaprasanth/Hackx-MyRetro/README.md

 # Hackx Myretro

-This project is personal analysis tool and help you be better every day.
+This project is personal analysis tool which will help you get better every day.

 ---------------------------------------